 Accessing Counseling Services

-Seattle counselors are generally available Monday through Friday between 8 a.m. to 5 p.m.
+Seattle counselors are generally available Monday through Friday during normal business hours.
+Contact the counselor you wish to see for their specific schedule as these may fluctuate in response to student and departmental needs.
 We will gladly try to accommodate your busy schedule if you need an earlier or later appointment.
 Students in Seattle can call, email, or drop-in to schedule an appointment with the counselor of their choice.
 Drop-ins are always welcome if a counselor is available.

 WWAMI Counselor Contacts